Angatar/mailman2/README.md

 # Lightweight (312Mb) useful mailman2 from buster-slim (Angatar> d3fk/mailman2)
-A useful compact mailman2 + exim4 + apache2 container based on debian(10) buster-slim to easily create and manage your mailing lists (including web interfaces).
+A useful compact mailman2 + exim4 + apache2 container based on Debian(10) buster-slim to easily create and manage your mailing lists (including web interfaces).

-Debian buster is the latest Debian release that contains the so convenient mailman2.
+Debian buster is the latest Debian release that has packages of the so convenient mailman2.
 This container intends to provide a stable and easy way to deploy a mailing lists manager with mailman2 and exim4.

 This container has TLS enabled and configured and is also DKIM ready (generated and configured DKIM keys).
 It is also ready to make use of https.